Neraeh/UNO/README.md

 ```
 Once built, UNO.exe will be available inside the src\release directory

+### Infos
+- Latest update date is in src/commit_date.h
-To know UNO's version, you can send a CTCP VERSION request or launch it with --version or -v argument
+- To see which version you are using, you can send it a CTCP VERSION or launch it with --version or -v argument
-Latest update date is in src/commit_date.h

 ### External library
 - libcommuni (https://github.com/communi/libcommuni)